Learn How To Play Angel Eyes

-Using an almost chromatic descending bass it moves: Am – Am/G – Am/F – Am/E – Am/Eb.
+The verse is at home in Aeolian.
+Using an almost chromatic descending bass line, it moves Am – Am/G – Am/F – Am/E – Am/Eb.

-This creates a very sad background, so when moving to the bridge II – V – I, we get a serious dose of harmonic release.
+This is a very sad movement, so when moving to the bridge’s II – V – I, we get a serious dose of harmonic release.

-Being in Am it is certainly very tempting to use the open position chords as you see first in the video.
+Being in Am, it is certainly very tempting to use the open position chords as you see first in the video lesson.

-The bass line really shines this way but staying down here for the whole song may have become a bit boring.
+The bass line really shines this way but staying down there for the whole song may become a bit boring.

-The second time the Verse appear the arrangement mix it up by playing around fret five instead using an Am in an Em shape, still applying the descending bass line.
+The second time the verse appears we play around fret five instead using an Am chord in an Em shape.
+Still, applying the bass line.

-When you go back to the open position Am it sounds even bigger!
+This way, when you go back to the open position Am, it sounds even bigger!